 EUGENE’S OWN BATERIA

 Samba Ja is a 15+ member percussion ensemble specializing in samba-reggae.
-We bring the wild, funky, infectious, and incredibly danceable street music from Salvador, Bahia in Brazil to the streets of Eugene Oregon
+We bring the infectious, funky, and incredibly danceable street music from Salvador, Bahia in Brazil to the streets of Eugene Oregon

 Drumming is how we share our friendship

-We are a local nonprofit that has been fostering community through drumming and cultural exchange for over 20 years.
-Since 2001 Samba Ja has had people of all walks of life pass through our group.
+We are a local 501(c)(3) nonprofit that has been fostering community through drumming and cultural exchange for over 20 years.
+Since 2001 Samba Ja has had people of all walks of life pass through our group to learn about samba-reggae and play for the community.

 We are part of a worldwide network of percussionists who play samba and other Brazilian genres and love to play with our bateria friends in Portland, Seattle and Arcata.
 We also host and attend workshops by master percussionists.